perseus784/Vehicle_Collision_Prediction_Using_CNN-LSTMs/README.md

 * Collecting images while making accidents were a little more challenging, carla has inbuilt accident sensors which can be leveraged to record and take only the last 8 images before the incident.
 The images were taken in a particular frame rate and sampling to have more variance in the series of images.
 [Random collision maker script](https://github.com/perseus784/Vehicle_Collision_Prediction_Using_CNN-LSTMs/blob/master/collect_data_make_collisions.py).
 * The collected images were hard to handle because of the number of files and data size.
 So, the images are batched in numpy arrays of 8 and stored in seperate files.
 This reduced the number of files and made batching process easy.
 The final data if 8 GB in size.

+* Download and extract [this](https://drive.google.com/drive/folders/1Knt_km3kCEIZaxp_qXG60l5-UWe4G2QQ?usp=sharing) folder in current directory inside a directory named "files" to access the models, tensorboard summaries and a sample of the dataset.

+* Entire dataset can be downloaded [here](https://drive.google.com/drive/folders/1XQNXqmRRU8c4qxhwZFEq5fOburvWgTNm?usp=sharing)(8 GB).

 ## Model Architecture
 <img align="right" src="media/final_Network_arch.png" width="300" height="420">